This is the fiberglass hull version.

 The craft was a 9.5 meter fiber glass boat powered by two water jets and were capable of 25 knots.

-In 1967 a further order for 80 boats was placed with modifications reflecting operational experience, these were designated MK11 (the subject of our kit).
+In 1967 a further order for 80 boats was placed with modifications reflecting operational experience, these were designated MK11 (the subject of this kit).

 When the craft were in service, with weapons and extra weight, plus water absorption into the hull they were well over 1000 kgs overweight, hence the bows down attitude at rest.